kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Unerring Hunter |

-### Bonus Proficiencies
+### Bonus Skills
-When you select this domain at 1st level, you gain proficiency with all ranged martial weapons and the Survival skill.
+When you take this domain at 1st level, add *Survival* to your class skills and gain 1 skill point to spend on this skill.

+Additionally you gain 2 skill points to spend on the *Bow* weapon group.

 ### Channel: Slayer's Arrow
-At 2nd level, your god teaches you to attack the soul of your quarry.
-As an ***action***, you can use your Channel Divinity feature to launch an ethereal arrow or spear, striking all creatures in a line up to 200 feet long and 5 feet wide, that passes through walls and obstacles.
+Your god teaches you to attack the soul of your quarry.
+As an ***action***, you can use your Channel Divinity feature to launch an ethereal arrow or spear, striking all creatures in a line up to 200 ft long and 5 ft wide, that passes through walls and obstacles.

 Struck targets must make a Wisdom saving throw.
 If they fail, they take magical piercing damage equal to 2d6 plus your cleric level and are knocked prone.
 If they succeed, they take half as much damage and are not knocked prone.

 ### Living Wind
-At 6th level, the winds of the wildlands come to your call.
+The winds of the wildlands come to your call.
 Whenever you cast a single-target cantrip or attack with a weapon, you can use a ***bonus action*** to move up to your speed towards your target.
 When you do so, ranged and opportunity attacks against you are made with disadvantage until the start of your next turn.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is of the same type dealt by the weapon.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is of the same type dealt by the weapon.

 ### Natural Resistance
-At 7th level, due to repeated exposure to nature, your body’s resistance has increased.
+Due to repeated exposure to nature, your body’s resistance has increased.
 You gain proficiency with Constitution saving throws.

 ### Unerring Hunter
-At 18th level, you become immune to the effects of difficult terrain and gain a climb speed equal to your walking speed.
+You become immune to the effects of difficult terrain and gain a climb speed equal to your walking speed.

 You can choose to have your Slayer's Arrow turn up to three times during its flight and the first creature struck takes additional force damage equal to your cleric level if they fail their saving throw.
 Each creature cannot be struck more than once per use of this feature.